BenoitMorel/AleRax/README.md

 ## Issues and questions

 If you encounter any issue, please report it!!
-We are always happy to help.
+I'm always happy to help.
 For questions, issues or feedback, please post on the GeneRax (even if it's AleRax) google group: https://groups.google.com/g/generaxusers.
-When reporting an issue, please send us at least the command line you ran, the logs file, and any file that might be relevant (e.g. the species tree file if AleRax failed to read the species tree...
+When reporting an issue, please send me at least the command line you ran, the logs file, and any file that might be relevant (e.g. the species tree file if AleRax failed to read the species tree...)